Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Discussion

-Although the global view and the general trends are broadly similar between these two types of models, there are still several significant differences.
-(1) There are more eddies and random structures in the 3D GCM experiments due to the existence of waves, baroclinic eddies, and the effect of the Coriolis force, whereas all of these are not included in the 2D CRM simulations.
-(2) The mean zonal winds in the free troposphere of the 3D GCM are in the direction from west to east, or called equatorial superrotation (see the contour lines in the bottom panels of Figures~\ref{fig:GCM_uni}, \ref{fig:GCM_fixm}, and \ref{fig:GCM_S}).
+In our 2D CRM simulations, planetary rotation is excluded.
+In our 3D GCM simulations, both with and without rotation experiments were performed.
+So, these GCM experiments can be used to understand the effect of planetary rotation on the results (Figure \ref{fig:GCM_uni_no_rotation} versus Figure \ref{fig:GCM_uni}, Figure \ref{fig:GCM_fixm_no_rotation} versus Figure \ref{fig:GCM_fixm}, and Figure \ref{fig:GCM_1D_no_rotation} versus Figure \ref{fig:GCM_1D}), although only a slow rotator (30 Earth-days rotation period) is considered here.
+Several clear points can be found in the comparisons.
+(1) Including planetary rotation does not change the overall picture of the climate: deep convective clouds and robust precipitation over the substellar region and the global Walker-like circulation between dayside and nightside.
+(2) The magnitudes of cloud water path and rainfall do not change much.
+(3) The mean zonal winds in the free troposphere of the 3D GCM with rotation are in the direction from west to east, or called equatorial superrotation (see the contour lines in the bottom panels of Figures~\ref{fig:GCM_uni}, \ref{fig:GCM_fixm}, and \ref{fig:GCM_S}).
 The superrotation is maintained by eddy momentum transport from extra-tropics to tropics, ultimately driven by the uneven stellar flux distribution between the dayside and the nightside \citep{showman2010matsuno,showman2011equatorial,pierrehumbert2019atmospheric}.
-The eddy momentum transport and equatorial superrotation are absent in the 2D simulations.
-(3) The asymmetry between the west side and the east side of the substellar point is large in the 3D GCM experiments, such as that there are more clouds on the east side than on the west side, and the high relative humidity region also tilts towards the east side.
-This is mainly due to the combined effects of waves, instabilities, and the equatorial superrotation.
-But, in the 2D CRM experiments, the symmetry between the west side and the east side is almost perfect.
-(4) In the 2D CRM, the trend of the convective cloud area is well consistent with the trend in the area of the upwelling branch of the large-scale circulation, but in the GCM, the influence of the equatorial superrotation on the extension of the high-level clouds is so strong that the trends of these two fields are not always synchronous.
-(5) Due to the simple boundary layer scheme used in the CRM simulations, the depth of the near-surface branch of the large-scale circulation is much larger than that in the GCM, $\approx$6--10~km versus $\approx$2--5~km.
-Based on previous studies, a shallow boundary layer is more reliable \citep{Wordsworth_2015,koll2016temperature}. \\
+The eddy momentum transport and equatorial superrotation are absent in the 3D GCM simulations without rotation as well as in the 2D CRM simulations.
+(4) The asymmetry between the west side and the east side of the substellar point is large in the 3D GCM experiments with rotation, such as that there are more clouds on the east side than on the west side, and the high relative humidity region also tilts towards the east side.
+This is mainly due to the combined effects of waves and the equatorial superrotation.
+But, in 3D GCM simulations without rotation as well as in the 2D CRM simulations, the symmetry between the west side and the east side is almost perfect.